 The performance of chapters is assessed by assigning a status classification at the end of each academic year that goes from July 1st to June 30th.
-Chapters with the good standing status are eligible to compete for the Outstanding Chapter Awards presented at the convention.
+Chapters with "in good standing" status are eligible to compete for the Outstanding Chapter Awards presented at the convention.

 A chapter "in good standing" is one that meets the following requirements:

 i.
-Hold a fall initiation (July through December) and a spring initiation (January through June); have photos of the signature pages from an approved roll book along with the completed registration form (following all instructions on the form) sent via an email it to the national secretary no later than 10 days from the date of the initiation; and have checks mailed within 30 days from the day of the initiation ceremony.
+Hold a fall initiation (July through December) and a spring initiation (January through June); have photos of the signature pages from an approved roll book along with a photo of the new initiates, chapter officers, and advisor (if present) emailed to the national secretary no later than 7 days from the date of the initiation; email the completed registration form (following all instructions on the form) to the national secretary no later than 10 days from the date of the initiation; and have checks mailed within 30 days from the day of the initiation ceremony.

 ii.
 Attend the national convention.

 iii.
 Submit both annual and summary reports and enter the summary to your chapter page on the website by the June 30th deadline.